CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 However, the overall weight of the Trek 3700 is around 14.5 kg (32 lbs), which is pretty high.

 This is mainly because the suspended front fork adds a lot of weight.
-Remember, the disc brake version of the Trek 3700 is heavier than the rim brake version.
+Remember, the Trek 3700 disc brake version is heavier than the rim brake version.

-But, you don’t have to be afraid of putting this bike under a lot of stress.
+But you don’t have to fear putting this bike under much stress.
 It will handle everything you throw at it because of its durability.

 26-Inch Wheels